South Park: The Stick of Truth (Windows)

 Not much is known about this group because there was never any footage of them shown in-game, other than their brief appearance in the game's introduction.
 What we do know, according to a wallpaper featuring Jimmy Valmer, was that they were kids dressed up as well, and a battle would take place between them and the elves at Stark's Pond.

-In the 2012 trailers of the game, we can see Hippies fighting the main characters with protest signs in what appears to be a cave in Crab City.
+In the 2012 trailers showed Hippies fighting the main characters with protest signs in what appears to be a cave in Crab City.
 Their files still exist in the game's data, as well as files for Hippies in fourth grade.

 Crab People were going to play a large role in the game, and were going to have some kind of connection to the Underpants Gnomes.
 In the footage shown of them, it's shown that they're taller than the main characters, most likely because of a situation similar to the Gnome Dust.